Michael Knight (Australian politician): Political career

 Knight entered the New South Wales Legislative Assembly at the 1981 election succeeding Cliff Mallam who had held the seat for ten years.
 Originally a member of the left–wing faction, Knight defected to right–wing faction after a trip in Europe which convinced him that socialism had failed.

 Knight remained on the back bench until 1995 when he was appointed to the state Cabinet with ministerial responsibilities for Public Works and Services, the Olympics and Roads.
 His responsibilities were later in 1995 reduced to Roads and Olympics.
 In 1996 this was further reduced to responsibility for the Olympics, a portfolio he held until his retirement in 2001.
-As Minister for the Olympics he was Chair of the Sydney Organising Committee for the Olympic Games (SOCOG).
+As Minister for the Olympics he was Chair of the Sydney Organising Committee for the Olympic Games.

 Post political career

-In 2007 Knight was appointed to the Chair of the Board of the Sydney Olympic Park Authority, the body which manages the day-to-day running and future development of Sydney Olympic Park.
-He was reappointed to the Board as its Chairman in 2013, and his term expired in June 2016.
+In 2007, Knight was appointed to the chair of the Board of the Sydney Olympic Park Authority, the body which manages the day-to-day running and future development of Sydney Olympic Park.
+He was reappointed to the Board as its chairman in 2013, and his term expired in June 2016.

 Knight was a director of the state–owned corporation, Delta Electricity, until December 2010 when he was one of the four directors who resigned en masse in protest of the privatisation of the generating assets of the company.
 During 2005 he also served as chairman of Sydney Gas Limited, prior to its takeover by the Australian Gas Light Company.

-He is also the non-executive chairman of InfraShore, a public-private partnership consortium between Thiess and Royal Bank of Scotland in charge of the billion-dollar redevelopment of Royal North Shore Hospital.
+He is also the non-executive chairman of InfraShore, a public-private partnership consortium between Thiess and the Royal Bank of Scotland in charge of the billion-dollar redevelopment of Royal North Shore Hospital.

 Honours

-In January 2002 Knight was appointed an Officer of the Order of Australia for services to: Olympic and Paralympic sport, particularly in the area of Games' administration; to the New South Wales Parliament; and, to the community of Campbelltown.
+In January 2002, Knight was appointed an Officer of the Order of Australia for services to: Olympic and Paralympic sport, particularly in the area of Games' administration; to the New South Wales Parliament; and, to the community of Campbelltown.

 In 2000, Knight was awarded a Gold Olympic Order by the IOC at the closing ceremony of the Sydney 2000 Olympic Games.